 - Pencil or Pen

-How to Make a Straight Cut with Circular Saw
+How to Make a Straight Cut with Circular Saw and Speed Square

 If you don’t have a trailer full of professional-level tools, you can still make perfect 90° and 45° cuts in lumber without a lot of extra expense.
-All you need is a circular saw and a rafter square along with a tape measure and pencil.
+All you need is a circular saw and a speed square along with a tape measure and pencil.

 Even before the saw comes out, your rafter square is going to help you make a more accurate cut by acting as a straight edge for you to mark against.
 A 90° cross cut is pretty straightforward—just line it up and draw a line directly through your mark.

 For a 45° miter, keep in mind whether you marked the short end or the long end.
-If you notice that the square’s angle is going the wrong direction, just flip it over to get it right.
+If you notice that the square’s angle is going in the wrong direction, just flip it over to get it right.

 Make the Cut

-Now that you have perfect marks, you can make the cut freehand if you like, but using the square as a guide will make it the most accurate.
+Now that you have perfect marks, you can make the cut freehand if you like, but using the rafter square as a guide will make it the most accurate.

 Holding the square firmly in place with one hand, pull the saw back just a hair so the blade isn’t touching the wood, pull the trigger, let the blade spin up to full speed, and make your cut as you apply light pressure against the square to keep the saw on track.